 Instructions: Same as above, except add only the egg yolks to the food processor mix.
 Also add the melted butter, baking powder and sugar to the mix in the food processor.
 Beat the egg whites until they are stiff and incorporate the whites into the corn mix.
 Follow instructions above to assemble the humitas.

-Photos for more sophisticated humita variation:
+Step by step preparation photos for the more sophisticated humita variation: